 Essentially, a 529 savings account is a tax-advantaged, long-term investment account that can help savings grow at a low cost.

-“The point of 529 Plans is to save on taxes,” says Mackenzie Richards, a certified financial planner (CFP) and investment advisor with San Diego County Credit Union.
+The main bonus of a 529 plan is funds are tax-free when you withdraw them to pay for your education.
+“The point of 529 Plans is to save on taxes,” said Mackenzie Richards, senior financial consultant at BankRI Investment Services in Providence, R.I.
 “Some states offer a deduction for contributions, they grow without being taxed, and any withdrawals used for qualified education expenses are also tax-free.”

 However, Ben Birken, a CFP with Woodward Financial Advisors in Chapel Hill, N.C., says he could see an advantage to using a 529 account if: